36-650-Fall-2021/course-project-emilyzengers/README.md

 Below is a partial summary of my Fifa table infrastructure.
 ![image](https://user-images.githubusercontent.com/69126128/139150872-9087639f-98c6-48ba-976e-d44bdc56eac3.png)

+### Video Walkthrough and Demo
+Link to a video of me walking through my code and my functions, and then demoing the functions: [Video recording](https://youtu.be/fLuIwZah_4M)

 ### Running the Application
 Below, I will describe the steps to get my application running.